UnaPibaGeek/ctfr/README.md

 For more information about CT logs, check www.certificate-transparency.org.

 ## Getting Started
-Plase, follow the instructions below for installing and run CTFR.
+Please, follow the instructions below for installing and run CTFR.

-### Prerequisites
+### Pre-requisites
 Make sure you have installed the following tools:
 ```
 Python 3.0 or later.